akOrakzai/Amjid-khan/README.md

 # Amjid-khan
-This is my ist Git Repository
+This is my ist Git Repository and making my code here.